ZachSaucier/click-based-rotation/README.md

 ClickBasedRotation
 ==================

-Rotate an element depending on the click location.
-Works without jQuery!
+Rotate an element depending on the click (or touch) location.
+Pure vanilla JS!
 Yay!

 ###Demos